 The Devil's Garden project is in Hendry and Collier counties.
-The project's major parcel (71,608 acres) adjoins the eastern boundary of Okaloacoochee Slough State Forest and is roughly 18 miles long (eastwest) and six miles wide (north-south).
-An additional parcel (6,445 acres) is adjacent to the northeastern boundary of the State Forest and Okaloacoochee Slough Wildlife Management Area.
-Two smaller parcels (3,328 acres and 1,127 acres) border the southwestern boundary of the state forest.
+The project's major parcel (71,608 acres) adjoins the eastern boundary of OSSF and is roughly 18 miles long (east-west) and six miles wide (north-south).
+An additional parcel (6,445 acres) is adjacent to the northeastern boundary of the state forest and Okaloacoochee Slough Wildlife Management Area (OSWMA).
+Two smaller parcels (3,328 acres and 1,127 acres) border the southwestern boundary of OSSF.